The Therapist In My Pocket

 ✨Just wanting it all to stop?

 My name is Janny Juddly, and I’m a psychospiritual psychotherapist and holistic practitioner.
-I've also trained and supervised hundreds of trainee therapists as Director of the Postgraduate Psychotherapy MA at Leicester University some years ago, before going into full time private practice.
-I'm also a training therapist for The Bowlby Centre in London.
+I've also trained and supervised hundreds of trainee therapists as Director of the Postgraduate Psychotherapy MA at Leicester University some years ago and am now in full time private practice.

 Why we sometimes need the help of an experienced professional: